Abarim Publications' online Biblical Greek Dictionary

 - Together with the verb αρχω (archo), meaning to rule: the noun τετραρχης (tetrarches), meaning tetrarch: the ruler of the fourth part of what was previously one region (Matthew 14:9, Mark 6:14, Luke 3:1).
 After Herod the Great's death, his kingdom was divided over three tetrarchs, namely Archelaus of Judea, Agrippa of Galilee and Peraea, Philip of the east-Jordanian territories, and a toparch namely Herod the Great's granddaughter Salome I, who had famously asked for the head of John the Baptist on a platter.
 From this word comes:

 - The verb τετραρχεω (tetrarcheo), meaning to rule as tetrarch (Luke 3:1).

 - Together with a derivation of the noun πουσ (pous), meaning foot: the noun τραπεζα (trapeza, hence our English words "trapezoid" and "trapezium"), which denotes a (four-legged) table of any kind (Matthew 15:27, Luke 16:21, Hebrews 9:2), or that which is set on it (Acts 16:34), but particularly the table used by money changers and lenders (Matthew 21:12, Luke 19:23).
+Note that the disciples' complaint that they had better things to do than "serve tables" (Acts 6:2) may in fact have not so much to do with what waiters in restaurants do (folks back then didn't dine as we do), but rather with conducting the business-and-logistics side of the ecclesiastical operation (see Matthew 25:27: bring my money "to the tables").
 From this word comes: